Why Choose a NADCA Member?

 NADCA Members use proper cleaning methods

 Air duct cleaning is a misnomer.
 In actuality, the entire HVAC system should be cleaned.
-Failure to clean all components of the system can result in recontamination of the entire system, thus minimizing the benefits of cleaning.
+Failure to clean all components of the HVAC system can result in recontamination of the entire system, thus minimizing the benefits of cleaning.

 Just as you wouldn’t clean only half of your living room floor, you also would not want to clean only part of your HVAC system.
 NADCA recommends cleaning the entire HVAC system, including the following components: